Emergency services tackle fire at Corrib Great Southern site - Connacht Tribune

 Galway Bay fm newsroom:

-Emergency services are this evening tackling a blaze at the former Corrib Great Southern Hotel on the outskirts of the city.
+Emergency services tackled a blaze at the former Corrib Great Southern Hotel on the outskirts of the city this afternoon.

-Several units of Galway Fire Brigade responded to calls from members of the public shortly before four this afternoon.
+Several units of Galway Fire Brigade responded to calls from members of the public shortly before 4pm.

 Concerns have frequently been raised about anti-social behaviour and arson at the site of the derelict former hotel on the Dublin Road.

-The extent of the fire is not yet known but it’s understood to be at ground floor level of the main entrance building and emergency services remain at the scene.
+It’s understood the fire was at ground floor level of the main entrance building and emergency services remain at the scene.

 Emergency services tackle fire at Corrib Great Southern site